bimobject/api-documentation/03-embed-api/3d-preview/README.md

 # 3d preview

+Empower your site with 3D BIMobject previews using our iframe solution.
+Please find documentation and guides to effortlessly integrate our 3D viewer iframe solution into your website or application.

 ## Get Iframe Url

 1. Call the endpoint with the GTIN of the product you want to preview.